-33. Assessors should give a brief overview of which ministries, agencies, and authorities are responsible for formulating and implementing the government's AML/CFT and proliferation financing policies.
+27. Assessors should give a brief overview of which ministries, agencies, and authorities are responsible for formulating and implementing the government's AML/CFT and proliferation financing policies.
+This includes any relevant authorities at the supranational or sub-national (i.e., state, province or local) levels (see also paragraphs 28 to 31 of the Methodology).
 Assessors should briefly describe the principal role and responsibilities of each body involved in the AML/CFT strategy, as well as noting the bodies responsible for combating the financing of proliferation.
 Assessors should indicate any significant changes since the last MER to the institutional framework, including the rationale for those changes.
-This section should also set out the country's legal framework for AML/CFT and proliferation financing in a brief summary form.
+This section should also set out the country's legal framework for AML/CFT/CPF in a brief summary form.
 Detailed description and analysis of each element is not necessary - this should be included in the technical annex.
-Assessors should describe the co-operation and coordination mechanisms used by the country to assist the development of AML/CFT policies, and policies for combating the financing of proliferation.
+Assessors should describe the co-operation and coordination mechanisms used by the country to assist the development and implementation of AML/CFT policies, and policies for combating the financing of proliferation.